Seth786x/Token_contract/README.md

 # EXECUTION

-TO run this program you can use Remix, an online Solidity IDE.
+To run this program you can use Remix, an online Solidity IDE.
 To get started, go to the remix website at " https://t.ly/BIv2z ".
 Once you're on the remmix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a.sol extension (e.g., HelloWorld.sol).
 Copy and paste the follwing code into the file:

 // SPDX-License-Identifier: GPL-3.0
 pragma solidity >=0.8.0 <0.9.0;